ryasar79/reduxx/README.md

 });
 ```

-### Old Fashioned State Managment
+### Old Fashioned State Management

 You can also access and alter the global state manually.
-The `store` (or equivalently the `globalStateStorageInstance`) with its state, is just a normal React Component instance and state.
+Use `reduxX.getStore()` to get the global state storage instance (the store) with its state.
+The store is just a normal React Component instance that has a normal React state.

 ```.js
 'use strict';